Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Introduction

 To motivate the sections that follow, we briefly outline the strategy for the proof of Theorem \ref{thm: induced splittings}.
 Recall that by \cite[Theorem 11.26]{LOT_bordered_HF}, the data of $\CFK_{\cR}(S^3,K)$ is equivalent to the data of a type D structure for $S^3 \smallsetminus K$.
 Moreover, by \cite{HL_Inv_bordered_floer}, the bordered module $\CFDh(S^3 \smallsetminus K)$ may be equipped with an involutive structure in the form of a map

 Under the bordered Floer homology pairing theorem, this map recovers the $\iota_K$-action on $\CFKh(S^3,K)$ \cite{kang_bordered_involutive_HFK}.
-Given an $\iota_{\KC}$-equivariant splitting $\CFDh(\KC) = M \oplus N$ into extendable type D structures, we obtain a splitting $\CFK_\cR(S^3,K) = C \oplus D$ by tensoring (the extended modules) with the (extended) type A structure for the $S^1$-fiber in the solid torus (which we denote by $(T_\infty, \nu)$ for brevity).
+Given an $\iota_{\KC}$-equivariant splitting $\CFDh(\KC) = M \oplus N$ into extendable type D structures (see \Cref{def:extendable summand}), we obtain a splitting $\CFK_\cR(S^3,K) = C \oplus D$ by tensoring (the extended modules) with the (extended) type A structure for the $S^1$-fiber in the solid torus (which we denote by $(T_\infty, \nu)$ for brevity).
+See \Cref{fig:T_inf_hd} for a bordered Heegaard diagram.
 There are two steps in showing that this splitting respects the action of $\iota_K$.

-First, in Section \ref{sec: cobs}, we show that there is a natural cobordism, $\Lambda$, which gives rise to a map (which we also denote by $\Lambda$)
+First, in Section \ref{sec: cobs}, we show that there is a natural cobordism which gives rise to a map

 This cobordism map has the property that if $p_M \in \Mor^{\cA}(\CFDh(\KC), \CFDh(\KC))$ is projection to $M$, then $\Lambda(p_M)$ is (homotopic to) a projection map on $\CFK(S^3,K)$.
 Furthermore, the construction of $\Lambda$ implies that it intertwines the conjugation actions by $\iota_{\KC}$ and $\iota_K$.